Seahorses are a year 4, 5and 6 class taught by Mrs Haywood and the team.

 History

-Alongside all of this brilliant learning, we will also be developing our skills within the Art, DT, PE, Food Technology, Music and Computing curriculum.
-For more information please see the long-term plan (LTP) and Class Dojo for daily updates.
+Alongside all of this brilliant learning we will also be developing our skills through Art, Craft and Design, D.T, P.E, Food Technology, Music and Computing.